gabrielgt/EvergineDocs/manual/basics/project_structure.md

 # Project Structure
 ![Project Structure](images/projectStructure.png)

+**Evergine** projects need to be inter-connected so we can deal with different platforms or rendering system, for example.
+That means that by default an **Evergine** project has a specific structure.

+## Folders / Projects

 When we create our **Evergine** application, it defines by default one **Visual Studio Solution** for every **Project profile** we creates.
 It will also define the following folders:

 | Folder | Content description |